How to create a placecast

 We want your stories to sing.
 Here are a few ideas that will help you create the perfect placecast:

-- If you can, get hold of a lapel microphone (if you can't - no worries, a headphones mic will do, or anything you can get hold of)
+- If you can, get hold of a lapel microphone (if you can't - no worries, a headphones mic will do)

 - The most popular placecasts are around 2 - 4 minutes long.
 3 minutes seems to be the sweet spot.